 Monounsaturated fats from foods like olive oil, in particular, have been linked to reductions in body weight, blood sugar levels, triglycerides and blood pressure.
 Meanwhile, polyunsaturated fats found in ingredients like nuts, seeds and fish may help improve several aspects of heart health.

-Ideally, you should be getting a good amount of healthy fats in your diet from foods like fatty fish, olive oil, avocados, nuts and seeds.
+Ideally, you should get a good amount of healthy fats in your diet from foods like fatty fish, olive oil, avocados, nuts and seeds.
 These foods can help amplify the results of the low-carb diet plan to promote better health.